EDUCBA Logo

 Exercise right Only at the date of maturity.
 Anytime between the date of purchase or date of option trading and maturity date.

 Call options Purchase of stock only on the date specified.
-Purchase of stock only on or prior to the date specified.
+Purchase of stock only on or before the date specified.

 Put options Sell off stock only on the date specified.
 Sell off stock only on or prior to the date specified.